Word: Orthography

 In languages with a literary tradition, the question of what is considered a single word is influenced by orthography.
 Word separators, typically spaces and punctuation marks are common in modern orthography of languages using alphabetic scripts, but these are a relatively modern development in the history of writing.
 In character encoding, word segmentation depends on which characters are defined as word dividers.
 In English orthography, compound expressions may contain spaces.
 For example, ice cream, air raid shelter and get up each are generally considered to consist of more than one word (as each of the components are free forms, with the possible exception of get), and so is no one, but the similarly compounded someone and nobody are considered single words.

 Sometimes, languages which are close grammatically will consider the same order of words in different ways.
 For example, reflexive verbs in the French infinitive are separate from their respective particle, e.g. se laver ("to wash oneself"), whereas in Portuguese they are hyphenated, e.g. lavar-se, and in Spanish they are joined, e.g. lavarse.

 Not all languages delimit words expressly.
 Mandarin Chinese is a highly analytic language with few inflectional affixes, making it unnecessary to delimit words orthographically.
 However, there are many multiple-morpheme compounds in Mandarin, as well as a variety of bound morphemes that make it difficult to clearly determine what constitutes a word.
 Japanese uses orthographic cues to delimit words, such as switching between kanji (characters borrowed from Chinese writing) and the two kana syllabaries.
 This is a fairly soft rule, because content words can also be written in hiragana for effect, though if done extensively spaces are typically added to maintain legibility.
 Vietnamese orthography, although using the Latin alphabet, delimits monosyllabic morphemes rather than words.

 Word boundaries

-The task of defining what constitutes a "word" involves determining where one word ends and another word begins, that is identifying word boundaries.
-There are several ways to determine where the word boundaries of spoken language should be placed:
+The task of defining what constitutes a word involves determining where one word ends and another begins.
+There are several methods for identifying word boundaries present in speech: